Valiantsin2021/API_tests_cypress_playwright_mocha_pytest/Readme.md

-This repository purpose is to show how to use Cypress with Playwright and Mocha test frameworks for API testing and to measure the performance of these frameworks.
+This repository purpose is to show how to use Cypress with Playwright, Mocha/Supertest, and Pytest test frameworks for API testing and to measure the performance of these frameworks.

 ## Prerequisites